Redbank Power Station: Initial shutdown

 plant and equipment and water rights owned by Redbank Project for $5 million, but that it intended "to commence the work to raise the funds necessary to recommence the operation of the Redbank Power Station".

-On 25 August 2016 Redbank Energy issued the following statement to shareholders via the ASX.
+On 25 August 2016 Redbank Energy issued the following statement to shareholders via the Australian Securities Exchange.
 "In response to shareholder enquiries, Redbank Energy Limited (ASX: AEJ) (REL) wishes to provide the following market update.
 Unfortunately, REL will be removed from the ASX official list on 29 August 2016.
 The immediate catalyst for delisting will be the non-payment of the 2016/17 ASX annual listing fee, which falls due on 27 August 2016.
 The reason for REL not paying the 2016/17 ASX listing fee is because REL will automatically be suspended on 9 October 2016 due to continual suspension."
 Redbank was subsequently delisted from the close of trading on Monday, 29 August 2016 pursuant to Listing rule 17.15.

-Blockchain Mining Proposal
+Blockchain mining proposal

 On 10 April 2018, Fairfax Media announced that the power plant could be restarted in Q1 2019 to provide cheap off-the-grid power for blockchain mining applications.
 As of 2019, these plans have been discontinued, and there is no intention for blockchain mining to be a part of Redbank moving forward.